-Any person considered by the Superintendent or his designee to be in violation of this policy shall be denied entry or instructed to leave the property or event of the School District.
+Any person considered by the superintendent or his designee to be in violation of this policy shall be denied entry or instructed to leave the property or event of the School District.
 In addition, persons in violation of this policy may be subject to criminal or civil penalties.

 If you have any questions about the policies contained in this handbook, please contact your school's principal.
-He or she can explain how these policies may apply to your circumstances.
+The principal can explain how these policies may apply to your circumstances.